artem-gorodetskii/Nutrient-Deficiency-Stress-Segmentation/README.md

 The dataset is available at the [link](https://registry.opendata.aws/intelinair_longitudinal_nutrient_deficiency/).

 ### Model
 The model is based on custom UNet architecture (see [model.py](https://github.com/artem-gorodetskii/Nutrient-Deficiency-Stress-Segmentation/blob/master/model.py)).
-Input to the model represents a combination of three RGB images.
+The input to the model represents a combination of three RGB images.

 The model was trained using Google Colab, all outputs can be found in the [colab_notebook](https://github.com/artem-gorodetskii/Nutrient-Deficiency-Stress-Segmentation/blob/master/colab_notebook.ipynb).
 The pretrained model is avalible in the "pretrained" directory.